abhi1nandy2/CS60075-Team-2-Task-1/README.md

 ## Pre-training models on the three corpora - BIBLE, BIONLP, EUROPARL

-There were nooff the shelf pre-trained RoBERTa Models available which were pre-trained on these corpora.
+There were no off the shelf pre-trained RoBERTa Models available which were pre-trained on these corpora.
 So, we decided to pre-train on our own.

-We used the ParamShakti HPC Cluster for this, since this require a lot of compute to becompleted within a reasonable time.
 We trained on 2 Tesla V-100 GPUs.

 ### BIBLE